Read This First

 Prompt 2: Steven Pinker seems to share the same optimism.
 What are some of the more salient statistics in Pinker’s book The Better Angels of our Nature?

-The central claim is this: Why Violence Has Declined,” presents a wealth of data to support his thesis that violence has significantly decreased across various measures throughout human history.
+In plain terms: Why Violence Has Declined,” presents a wealth of data to support his thesis that violence has significantly decreased across various measures throughout human history.

 This middle step carries forward factfulness.
-It shows what that earlier distinction changes before the page asks the reader to carry it any farther.
+It shows what that earlier distinction changes before the page asks the reader to carry it farther.

 Homicide Rates